 Ping Fang is the Editor of children’s books and preschool education materials at Petrel Publishing House Co. in China.
 She will be judging the Children’s Books category.

-Our final judge is Simon Khalil.
-The Global Creative Director at Arab News, will be judging the Editorial category.
+The next judge we’d like to introduce is Simon Khalil.
+As Global Creative Director at Arab News, Simon will be judging the Editorial category.